 One Day Magazine

-The John Sexton Scholars Program invited all currently enrolled NYC high school students to participate in the John Sexton Essay Contest.
-The competition challenged students to write an original and creative essay for one of the following prompts (choose one) :
+The John Sexton Scholars Program invited all currently enrolled NYC, Long Island, New Jersey and Connecticut high school students to participate in the 2019 John Sexton Essay Contest.
+The competition challenged students to write an original and creative essay for the following prompt:

 Rules & Rubric